Inhalt des Dokuments

 - Cloud Computing

 - Ubiquitous Computing

 - Social Computing

-If you are interested in a subject area, please contact the topic coordinators below and attach your CV, an grades overview and include some basic background information such as your degree program, main areas of study, and most importantly: two or three sentences about what general topic/ direction you would be interested.
-The topic coordinator will put you in touch with matching SNET group members, which you can then meet in order to discuss open topics in detail.
+If you are interested in a subject area, please contact our team assistants Andrea Hahn or Sandra Wild (firstname.lastname@example.org) and attach your CV, an grades overview and include some basic background information such as your degree program, main areas of study, and most importantly: two or three sentences about what general topic/ direction you would be interested.
+Our team assistants will put you in touch with matching SNET group members (topic coordinators) which you can then meet in order to discuss open topics in detail.